What Is Commercial Auto Insurance?

-- For-hire livery: This coverage is for businesses that transport vehicles, such as a taxi service, hotel shuttle service or a rideshare driver.
+- For-hire livery: This coverage is for businesses that offer transport vehicles, such as a taxi or limousine service.

 - Roadside assistance: Pays for tows, fuel delivery, battery jumpstarts and other emergency services when your company car breaks down at the roadside.

 - Gap: Covers the difference between the auto loan on your company car and its actual cash value if it was totaled in a car accident.
 For example, if your car was worth $10,000 and you still owed $15,000, gap insurance would cover the $5,000 difference.